Hannu Aravirta

-Hannu Aravirta (born 26 March 1953) is a Finnish ice hockey player and an ice hockey coach for the Finnish national men's team, SM-liiga and Elitserien.
+Hannu Aravirta (born 26 March 1953) is a Finnish former ice hockey player and ice hockey coach for the Finnish national men's team, SM-liiga and Elitserien.

 Career as player

 Aravirta was born in Savonlinna, and made his first professional appearance in the 1973–1974 season, playing 35 games for TuTo in the SM-liiga.
 In the following season Aravirta played for his hometown team SaPKo in the Suomi-sarja for one season (1974–1975).
 Aravirta then headed to Kärpät for a three-season stint.
 Kärpät gained promotion from the first division to the SM-liiga after the 1976–1977 season and Aravirta played for the team in the 1977–1978 season.
 Aravirta left Oulu and Finland as he went to Södertälje SK to play in Swedish Allsvenskan.
 Aravirta stayed in Södertälje for a total of 3 seasons (1978–1980), and then played in Kiruna AIF for 1980–1981, his last season in Sweden.
 Aravirta returned to Finland and played for Kärpät for two seasons (1981–1983) before retiring from playing.